MDORourke/quiz-app/README.md

 This is a very simple app put together as a hobby project.
 Next steps may include:

 - Dockerization
-- Backend for interacting with frontend state
+- Nicer host frontend for easier interactions with the backend
-- Socket.IO integration with this backend
+- Improve styling
-- Host frontend for easier interactions with the backend
+- Tech debt

 ## Contributing